NGOs & International Development

 Ms Gibbons agrees that because environmental NGO campaigns are founded on evidence and science, a degree in this area can be a real asset in breaking into the sector.
-"While not a pre-requisite for employment, a background in the ecological, biological or environmental sciences can help in many positions.
-In my organisation Greenpeace Australia Pacific, there are many ways to become involved as an intern, volunteer or paid employee with roles ranging from campaigning, administration, fundraising, IT, communications and media, politics and a lot more."
+"While not a prerequisite for employment, a background in the ecological, biological or environmental sciences can help in many positions.
+There are many ways to become involved as an intern, volunteer or paid employee with roles ranging from campaigning, administration, fundraising, IT, communications and media, politics and a lot more."

 Other NGOs focus on specific diseases such as cancer, AIDS, malaria or tuberculosis, and science graduates are employed to research cures, or ways of preventing the spread of these diseases, or to plan responses to health emergencies in developing countries.
 Graduates with a background in microbiology, immunobiology, pharmacology, physiology, cell pathology, anatomy and histology, biochemistry or molecular biology, can all work for these disease-focussed NGOs.

 Animal welfare NGOs employ graduates with majors in veterinary science, biology, zoology and livestock production.
 Social development NGOs focus on areas such as mental health, child protection, social services, indigenous programs, human rights and refugee rights.
 Science graduates with a variety of backgrounds, especially psychology, nutrition and geography, are employed in social development roles.
 International development NGOs employ agricultural scientists to help farmers in developing countries by teaching them new agricultural techniques, offering new breeds of crops and helping malnourished populations gain access to food.